CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/rfid.md

 To assign an RFID card to an employee:

 - Click Read ID and place the RFID card near the reader.
-- The field will be filled up with data assigned to the RFID Card:
+- The field will be populated with the data assigned to the RFID card.

     ![RFID Assign Filled](./media/rfid/assign.webp)

-- Once the card's data is displayed, click Assign, then select the employee to associate with the RFID card.If the ID has not been assigned, it will be linked to the selected employee.
+- Once the card's data appears, click Assign, then choose the employee to associate with the RFID card.
+If the ID is unassigned, it will be linked to the selected employee.

 - Click Save to assign the user to an RFID identifier and making them ready to use.

 #### Employee Master Data

-The assigned RFID ID is stored in SAP B1 Employee Master Data:
+The assigned RFID ID is stored in SAP Business One Employee Master Data:

 :::info Path
     Human Resources → Employee Master Data